Islandora/Crayfish/Milliner/README.md

 `app.isFedora6` determines whether the Fedora instance is version 5.*.* or 6.*.*.

-You do NOT need to edit the `fedora_base_url` inside `/path/to/Milliner/config/packages/crayfish_commons.yaml` as this re-uses the above setting.

 ### Logging

 To change your log settings, edit the `/path/to/Milliner/config/packages/monolog.yaml` file.